intvsteve/VINTage/Locutus/LtoFlash/README.Mac.txt

 OTHER
 -----

-Intellivision (R) is a trademark of Intellivision, Productions, Inc.
+Intellivision (R) is a trademark of Intellivision, Entertainment, Inc.
-Left Turn Only, LLC and INTV Funhouse are not affiliated with Intellivision Productions, Inc.
+Left Turn Only, LLC and INTV Funhouse are not affiliated with Intellivision Entertainment, Inc.